 \section{Abstract}

-The Log Structured Merge Trees (LSM-tree) based key-value stores are widely used in many storage systems to support a variety of operations such as updates, point reads, and range reads.
-Traditionally, LSM-tree's merge policy organizes data into multiple levels of exponentially increasing capacity to support high-speed writes.
+Log Structured Merge Trees (LSM-tree) based key-value stores are widely used in many storage systems to support a variety of operations such as updates, point reads, and range reads.
+Traditionally, the merge policy of LSM-trees organizes data into multiple levels of exponentially increasing capacity to support high-speed writes.
 However, we contend that the traditional merge policies are not optimized for reads.
-In this work, we present Autumn, a scalable and read optimized LSM-tree based key-value stores with minimal range read cost.
-The key idea in improving the read performance is to dynamically adjust the capacity ratio between two adjacent levels as more data are stored.
-As a result, smaller levels gradually increase their capacities and merge more often.
-In particular, the point and range read cost improves from the previous best known $O(logN)$ complexity to $O(\sqrt{logN})$ in Autumn by applying the new novel \textit{Garnering} merge policy.
-While \textit{Garnering} merge policy optimizes for both point reads and range reads, it maintains high performance for updates.
-Moreover, to further improve the update costs, Autumn uses a small amount of bounded space of DRAM to pin/keep the first level of LSM-tree.
-We implemented Autumn on top of LevelDB and experimentally showcases the gain in performance for real world workloads.
+In this work, we present Autumn, a scalable and read-optimized LSM-tree based key-value store with near-optimal worst-case point and range read costs.
+The key idea in improving read performance is to dynamically adjust the capacity ratio between two adjacent levels as more data are stored.
+As a result, lower levels gradually increase their capacities and merge more often.
+In particular, point and range read cost improves from the previous best known $O(logN)$ complexity to $O(\sqrt{logN})$ in Autumn by applying the novel \textit{Garnering} merge policy.
+While the \textit{Garnering} merge policy optimizes for both point reads and range reads, it maintains high performance for writes by inherently prioritizing the merges in the lower levels, as Garnering schedules more merges for the lower levels.
+We implemented Autumn on top of RocksDB and LevelDB and experimentally show the gain in performance for real-world workloads.

 \begingroup \textbf{PVLDB Reference Format:}\\ \vldbauthors. \vldbtitle.
 PVLDB, \vldbvolume(\vldbissue): \vldbpages, \vldbyear.\\ \href{https://doi.org/\vldbdoi}{doi:\vldbdoi} \endgroup \begingroup \thefootnote{}\footnote{ This work is licensed under the Creative Commons BY-NC-ND 4.0 International License.
 Visit \url{https://creativecommons.org/licenses/by-nc-nd/4.0/} to view a copy of this license.
 For any use beyond those covered by this license, obtain permission by emailing \href{mailto:info@vldb.org}{info@vldb.org}.
 Copyright is held by the owner/author(s).
 Publication rights licensed to the VLDB Endowment. \\ Proceedings of the VLDB Endowment, Vol. \vldbvolume, No. \vldbissue\ ISSN 2150-8097. \\ \href{https://doi.org/\vldbdoi}{doi:\vldbdoi} \\ } \endgroup